EKGF/dprod/examples/data-lineage/README.md

 ### Detailed Level: Between Datasets

-If you wish to track lineage at a more granular level, you can also use PROV (https://www.w3.org/TR/prov-o/) at the dataset level.
+To track lineage at a more granular level, one can also use PROV (https://www.w3.org/TR/prov-o/) at the dataset level.

 ```turtle
 dap:atnf-P366-2003SEPT